murrayjbrown/holochain-kennel/README.md

 **P2P twitter-clone built on holochain**
 A group of puppies is called a *litter.* Maybe it's time for a fully distributed shoutcast network of cute puppies, rather than a certain bluebird.

-*Litter* is a work in progress, derived from the Holochain project's [Litter](https://github.com/holochain/litter) sample application which exists to demonstrate how easy it is to build applications on holochain.
+*Litter* is a work in progress, derived from the Holochain project's [clutter](https://github.com/holochain/clutter) sample application which exists to demonstrate how easy it is to build applications on holochain.

 **Code Status:** Pre-alpha.
 Not for production use.
 This application has not been audited for any security validation.

-*Note: The committed codebase does not YET reflect this README, which has been written per the intended derivation from the Clutter application.*
+*Note: The committed codebase does not YET reflect this README, which has been written per the intended derivation from the* clutter *application.*

 ## Installation & Usage